 ER (Engagement Rate in %) = (57 / 1250) * 100

-Step 2: Divide your "Total Engagement" through your Impressions
+Step 2: Divide your "Total Engagement" by your Impressions

 ER (Engagement Rate in %) = (57 / 1250) * 100